author press kit blunders

 2. Your press materials are only in PDF format.

-Here’s the problem with PDFs: You want journalists to copy and paste your press releases, fact sheets, bios, etc. In many cases, when someone copies text from a PDF and drops it into Word or another program, all formatting is lost.
+Here’s the problem with PDFs: You want journalists to copy and paste your press releases, fact sheets, bios, etc. In many cases, when someone copies text from a PDF and drops it into a Word or Google Doc, all formatting is lost.
 The journalist has to manually insert paragraph returns and so on.

 That’s a problem.

-So you want your press materials available in a format that lets people copy and paste easily.
-That’s plain text in the same way that the text on your “about” page is plain text.
+That’s why press materials must be available in a format that lets people copy and paste easily.
+It’s as simple as using the same approach as the text anywhere else on your website.

-Ditch the PDFs, even though you see publishers and publicists using them.
+Ditch the PDFs, even though you see publicists using them.
 They create problems.

 3. There’s no date on your press releases.